Senior Program Officer

 Titos Escueta provides support for Global Fund for Children’s grantmaking and capacity building in East and Southeast Asia.
 Titos has over two decades of development experience, including more than ten years working with Oxfam Hong Kong, where he focused on program development and management at the community, country, and macro levels.
 He is also the co-founder of a consulting organization that advances participation and adaptive management approaches in the development sector.
 Over the course of his career, Titos has developed expertise in the areas of sustainable livelihoods, natural resource management, disaster management and climate change adaptation, community-based development, capacity building, and organizational development.
 He has led pioneering program development work in Burma, Cambodia, and Laos, and he has also worked on the ground in the Greater Mekong Subregion, the Philippines, India, and Bangladesh.

-Elena Figueroa works as a Program Coordinator on Global Fund for Children’s Americas team, where she coordinates the Supporting Early Education and Development initiative in Honduras.
+Elena Figueroa works as a Program Officer on Global Fund for Children’s Americas team, where she coordinates the Supporting Early Education and Development initiative in Honduras.
 Prior to joining GFC, Elena worked as a Research Management Analyst in the Directorate of Scientific Research at the National Autonomous University of Honduras (UNAH), supporting the creation of 40 research groups, three research centers, two research observatories, and two research institutes.
 She has also been a Professor of Psychology in UNAH’s Faculty of Psychological Sciences, and she previously worked for 12 years as a tutor for children and adolescents at a center for integral development.
 Elena has a master's degree in economic and social research methodologies, as well as diplomas in migration and development, dramatic arts, and gender equality.
 She is fluent in Spanish and English.

 Operations Associate